Statistical Estimations for Non-Ergodic Vasicek Model Driven by Two Types of Gaussian Processes

 \section{Preliminary}

 Assume that $G$ is defined on a complete probability space $(\Omega, \mathcal{F}, P)$.
-Let $\mathfrak{H}$ denote the associated reproducing kernel Hilbert space of $G$, which is defined as the closure of the space of all real-valued step functions on $[0, T]$ with the inner product
+Let $\mathfrak{H}$ denote the {canonical Hilbert space associated to $G$}, which is defined as the closure of the space of all real-valued step functions on $[0, T]$ with the inner product